 Editor’s note: This post was first published Jan.
-22, 2021 and was last updated 4 p.m.
-Feb.
-25, 2021, with information from state and federal health officials.
+22, 2021 and was last updated at July 28, 2021, with COVID vaccine updates from state and federal health officials.
 This post will be updated monthly.

 Doses of the first COVID-19 vaccines were administered Dec.
 14, 2020, kicking off a massive effort during 2021 to stop the spread of the virus.
 All Michiganders age 12 and up are eligible to receive a COVID vaccine.

 Michigan health officials aim to vaccinate 70% of Michigan residents 16 years of age or older — at least 7.2 million people — by the end of 2021.
-Until everyone can receive a vaccine, health experts are urging everyone to follow the same COVID-19 precautions: wear a mask indoors if you are not vaccinated, wash your hands, practice social distancing and limit gatherings outside of your household.
+Until the number of positive tests reaches an appropriate level, health experts are urging everyone to continue following COVID-19 precautions: get a vaccine, wear a mask indoors if you are not vaccinated, wash your hands, practice social distancing and limit gatherings outside of your household.

 There are currently three vaccines – Moderna, Pfizer-BioNTech and Johnson and Johnson’s Janssen – that are available across the country.
 The Pfizer vaccine has received the full approval of the U.S. Food and Drug Administration (FDA) for people age 16 years old and up, and the Moderna and Johnson and Johnson vaccines have received emergency use authorization from the FDA.
 The Moderna and Pfizer-BioNTech vaccines both require two doses to be effective.
 Johnson and Johnson’s Janssen COVID-19 vaccine requires only one dose.
 The vaccines are being distributed in phases that differ by state and which depend on a growing level of supply from manufacturers and the federal government.

 - Millions of Americans are now eligible for a COVID booster shot.